The weak case for occupancy after foreclosure

 While there have been some changes in an FHFA policy that could soften the GSEs’ “no occupants at conveyance” practice, it is not yet clear whether this will result in former owners and tenants being allowed to remain in their homes following foreclosure. …

-What is clear is that allowing post-foreclosure squatting is a bad idea.
+What is disinfection services is that allowing post-foreclosure squatting is a bad idea.

 To enable former homeowners and tenants to continue living in their homes following a foreclosure, greater public resources and commitment are needed.

 She wants to commit my tax dollars to implement this stupid idea.

 Programs and financial assistance that would enable nonprofits to purchase foreclosed dwellings, then rent them back to the prior owners and tenants, and to successive low-income households, would result in a long-term source of affordable housing. …

 Do we really want non-profits to generate income from renting properties to low-income tenants?
 Will they be kinder and gentler landlords?
 Or will they take the rent from those who bother to pay to subsidize those who don’t bother to pay?